Three Steps to Take If You’ve Been Charged With Domestic Violence in Texas

 - Follow the court’s order.
 In some domestic violence cases, the judge will enter an emergency protective order or a “no contact” order that may among other things prohibit you from calling, texting, emailing, or approaching the other person.
 You may also be barred from going to a home you share with the alleged victim, even if it is just to pick up some clothes or other personal items.
 Do not violate the court’s order, as doing so constitutes a separate criminal offense that could result in a large fine and up to a year in jail.

 Mark Diaz & Associates – Experienced Texas Domestic Violence Defense Lawyers

-When you have been charged with domestic violence, you need an experienced lawyer who focuses exclusively on defending criminal cases and who will aggressively protect your rights.
+When you have been charged with domestic violence in Southeast Texas, you need an experienced Galveston domestic violence defense lawyer who focuses exclusively on defending criminal cases and who will aggressively protect your rights.
 Throughout my career, I have successfully handled every type of criminal defense case.
 More importantly, criminal defense is the only thing I do.
 I have witnessed firsthand how a criminal charge can negatively impact every area of a person’s life.
 As a lawyer, I consider it a privilege to help people during this stressful time in their lives.
 Call me today at (409) 515-6170 for a free consultation to discuss your case.